sha5b/Photo-Focus-Stacker/README.md

 python src/main.py
 ```

 2. **Load Images:** Click "Load Images" and select the image files for your focus stack.
-Images should ideally be named sequentially (e.g., `img_001.jpg`, `img_002.jpg`).
-The tool will attempt to automatically group them into stacks.
+The tool expects filenames like `prefix_stackID-imageID.ext` (e.g., `wirbel_0_1.jpg`, `wirbel_0_2.jpg`) and will group images based on the `prefix_stackID` part (e.g., `wirbel_0`).
-3. **Configure Parameters:** Adjust the stacking parameters in the UI as needed:
+3. **Configure Parameters:** Adjust the stacking parameters in the UI:
-    *   **Alignment:** Method used to align images before stacking.
-        *   `orb`: Faster, feature-based alignment using ORB features and homography.
-Good default.
-(Uses Cross-Check matching).
-        *   `ecc`: Slower, potentially more accurate pixel-based alignment (Enhanced Correlation Coefficient).
-Can handle subtle warps better.
-Choose Motion Type below.
-        *   `akaze`: Feature-based alignment similar to ORB, but uses AKAZE features which can be more robust to scale and rotation changes.
-    *   **ECC Motion Type:** (Only for `ecc` alignment) The mathematical model ECC uses to describe the transformation between images.
-Choose based on expected camera/subject movement:
-        *   `TRANSLATION`: Assumes movement is only horizontal (X) and vertical (Y) shifts.
-Fastest, but only suitable if there's no rotation, scaling, or perspective change.
-        *   `AFFINE`: Handles translation, rotation, scaling, and shear (skewing).
-A good general-purpose choice for many scenarios where perspective distortion is minimal.
-(6 degrees of freedom).
-        *   `HOMOGRAPHY` (Perspective): Handles full perspective transformations, including changes in viewpoint.
-Most flexible but also most complex and potentially less stable if the movement is actually simpler (e.g., purely affine).
-Use if you see perspective distortions not corrected by AFFINE.
-(8 degrees of freedom).
-    *   **Focus Measure:** Algorithm to determine the sharpest pixels in each image.
-        *   `custom`: An experimental multi-faceted approach.
-        *   `laplacian_variance`: Older method, uses absolute Laplacian as a basic sharpness map.
-        *   `laplacian_variance_map`: Calculates sharpness based on the variance of the Laplacian within a local window.
-Generally recommended.
+    *   **Alignment Pyramid Levels:** Number of levels for the Pyramid ECC Homography alignment.
+More levels can increase accuracy for larger misalignments but take longer. `1` means no pyramid.
+Default: 3.
+    *   **Alignment Mask Threshold:** Threshold for the gradient mask used during ECC alignment.
+Lower values make the mask stricter (focusing ECC on stronger edges), higher values make it more permissive.
+Default: 10.
-    *   **Focus Window Size:** (Only for `laplacian_variance_map`) Size of the square window (pixels) used to calculate local sharpness variance.
-Smaller values (e.g., 7) capture finer detail but can be noisier.
-Larger values (e.g., 11, 15) give smoother maps but might blur focus boundaries.
-Default: 9.
+    *   **Focus Window Size:** Size of the square window (pixels) used for calculating the sharpness map (Laplacian Variance).
+Smaller values (e.g., 5, 7) capture finer detail but can be noisier.
+Larger values (e.g., 9, 11) give smoother maps but might blur focus boundaries.
+Default: 7.
-    *   **Blending:** Method for combining the sharpest parts from aligned images.
-        *   `weighted`: Simple and fast blending based directly on focus map values.
-Good default.
-        *   `laplacian`: More complex pyramid-based blending, can produce smoother transitions but is slower.
-Often used with the Consistency Filter.
-    *   **Laplacian Levels:** (Only for `laplacian` blending) Number of pyramid levels used for blending.
-More levels capture finer details but increase processing time.
-Default: 5.
-    *   **Apply Consistency Filter:** (Recommended for `laplacian` blending) Applies a median filter to the internal map that decides which source image is sharpest at each pixel.
-Reduces noise and small inconsistent regions.
-    *   **Filter Kernel Size:** (Only if Consistency Filter is checked) Size of the median filter kernel (must be odd).
-Larger values increase smoothing.
-Default: 5.
     *   **Sharpening Strength:** Controls the amount of Unsharp Masking applied to the final image.
 0.0 means no sharpening.
 Values around 0.5-1.0 provide moderate sharpening.
 Higher values increase sharpness but may amplify noise.
 Default: 0.0.
+    *   *(Note: Alignment is fixed to Pyramid ECC Homography with Masking, Focus Measure is fixed to Laplacian Variance Map, Blending is fixed to Weighted Blending for simplicity and robustness).*
-4. **Output Settings:** Optionally set a base name for the output files.
+4. **Output Settings:** Optionally set a custom prefix for the output files.
+If left blank, the original stack name (e.g., `wirbel_0`) will be used.
 5. **Process:** Click "Process Stack".
 The results will be saved in the `results/` directory.

 ### Tips for Best Results